 In fact, as I discuss further in the “Precautions” section below, these 1999 study results have never been replicated, although many researchers have performed similar trials.

-In theory, stevia could cause allergic reactions in people with an allergy to ragweed (since they belong to the same plant family).
+In theory, it could cause allergic reactions in people with an allergy to ragweed (since they belong to the same plant family).
 But this has never been reported nor studied in structured research.

-Other general side effects that are warned of with stevia are bloating, nausea, dizziness, numbness and muscle pain.
+Other general side effects include bloating, nausea, dizziness, numbness and muscle pain.
 These are reported by WebMD but haven’t been observed in scientific study.

 Three Types of Stevia

-For our purposes, I want to explain the three main categories of stevia, including green leaf stevia, stevia extracts and altered stevia blends.
+For our purposes, I want to explain the three main categories, including green leaf stevia, stevia extracts and altered stevia blends.

 Second, you have purified stevia extracts.
-If you’re eating stevia in the US (available in the food section of your grocery store), you are consuming rebaudioside A in either a pure extract or our third type of stevia (altered stevia blends).
+If you’re eating this natural sweetener in the U.S. (available in the food section of your grocery store), you are consuming rebaudioside A in either a pure extract or our third type (altered blends).
 Per FDA standards set forth in 2008, these extracts must contain over 95% or more pure rebaudioside A glycosides and may not contain other forms of rebaudiosides or steviosides in order to be legally marketed as food.
 (8) While purified stevia extracts are more processed than green leaf stevia, their health benefits seem to be on par with its unprocessed counterpart.

 5 Health Benefits of Stevia